timeplus-io/proton-python-driver/docs/quickstart.rst

 Quickstart
 ==========

-This page gives a good introduction to clickhouse-driver.
+This page gives a good introduction to .
-It assumes you already have clickhouse-driver installed.
+It assumes you already have  installed.
 If you do not, head over to the :ref:`installation` section.

 A minimal working example looks like this:

     .. code-block:: python

-        >>> from clickhouse_driver import Client
+        >>> from proton_driver import Client
         >>>
         >>> client = Client(host='localhost')
         >>>